wishtree-hshah/Java_Training/Day8/README.md

 - some use cases:
     - E-commerence application: A ShoppingCart class could be generic, allowing it to handle various types of products (e.g., Electronics, Clothing, etc.).
     - Social media: A Post class could be designed to manage various post types like images, video

+## HashTable:
+- Synchronized
+- Key-Value Pair Storage
+- No null Keys or Values

+## Comparator Interface:
+- It provides a way to compare two objects of same class, which can be used for sorting or ordering.

+## Comparable Interface:
+- The Comparable interface in Java is used to define a natural ordering of objects.
+- It provides the compareTo() method that compares the current object with another object of the same type.
+- The compareTo() method returns:

+    1. A negative integer if the current object is less than the compared object.
+    2. Zero if the current object is equal to the compared object.
+    3. A positive integer if the current object is greater than the compared object.